sourcegraph/handbook/content/talent/types_of_interviews.md

 - Details: this interview is focused entirely on our values and how a candidate's views and experiences align with them.
 Our values are key to our success as individuals and as a company.
 You can read more about them [here](https://about.sourcegraph.com/handbook/company/values).
 - Example questions:
   -  We will ask behavioral-based, open-ended questions directly related to our values.

-## Leadership interview
-- Interviewer: a member of the leadership team for the department.
-- Duration: 30-45 minutes.
-- Details: during this stage in the interview process, a member of the leadership team for the department will ask questions to gain more insight into the following areas: your grit, curiosity, passion, growth mindset, intelligence, and values.
-They will also answer any final questions you may have!
-This is generally the last stage in our interview process.
-- Example questions:
-  -  Coming soon

 # Department specific interviews